-Standard white boards are included in the contract for new schools or extension as part of Loose Furniture.
+Standard white boards are included in contracts for a new school or extension as part of Loose Furniture.

 Electronic inter-active white boards are not part of the contract for a new school or extension.
-The school authorities will be responsible for purchasing electronic inter-active boards and having them installed by others.
+The school authorities will be responsible for purchasing and having electronic inter-active white boards installed by others.
 They should also ensure that data projectors with the correct light output are provided in teaching spaces thus eliminating the need for blackout blinds in teaching spaces.

 There are various types and qualities of white boards on the market for use in schools.
-It is imperative that the correct quality ones are provided so as to avoid future glare problems in rooms.
+It is imperative that the correct quality models are provided so as to avoid future glare problems in rooms.